v2rayA/v2rayA/README.md

 ## Statement

-1. The program does not save any user data in the cloud, all user data is stored in local.
-If the v2raya service is running in docker, the configuration will disappear when the related docker volume is removed.
-Please make a backup if necessary.
+1. The program does not store any user data in the cloud, and all user data is stored in local.
 2. The provided [GUI demo](https://v2raya.mzz.pub) is automatically deployed by [Fast.io](https://fast.io).
 If you are worried about security, you can [deploy it yourself](https://github.com/mzz2017/v2rayA/wiki/Deploy-GUI).
 3. **Do not use this project for illegal purposes.**